SniperOO7/VIP-Premium-FULL-VERSION/README.md

     - Translation file (you can translate menus, text and more..)
     - Regeneration after VIP get hit from enemy
     - Pistol upgrade after VIP kill someone (good for AWP servers)
-    - VIP icon above head
+    - VIP icon above head (VIP can turn it on/off)
     - Two levels of VIP (VIP and VIP+, you can choose if you want only VIP or levels)
     - Full version of knife-premium (all information on github)